Lucho-A/Auditing-Cybersecurity/Auditing-Cybersecurity-README_v1.0.X.txt

 Brief descriptions of activities:

-1.1) Open a socket connection and send an empty msg in order to get a response.
+1.1) Open a socket connection and send msgs in order to get a response.
 In addtion, evaluate the ttl value in IP header for establishing the probable OS
 1.2) Generate a random IP source, and send (until the user cancel with crl+c) syn flag TCP/IP packets without finishing or closing the connection.
 As usual, use it under your own risk ;)
 1.3) Call: nmap -sV -p [port] --script vulners [ip] 1.4) Open a socket connection and send a Code Red string